-Welcome to Summer Camp 2024 at the Indian Boundary Y!
-Thank you for enrolling in the upcoming camp season at the Y. We are excited to have your family join our extended Y family and hope your camper(s) enjoys the program as much as we enjoy running it!
+Welcome to Summer Camp 2024 with Safe N' Sound YMCA!
+Thank you for enrolling in the upcoming camp season at the Y. We're excited to have your family join our extended Y family, and hope your camper(s) enjoys the program as much as we enjoy running it!

 Attached is the 2024 Summer Camp Handbook.
-Please read this handbook as it provides relevant information for the summer camp programs.
+Please make sure to read through this handbook as it provides relevant information for the summer camp programs.